mathbalduino/go-codegen/docs/go-file.md

 the returned `string` is empty, there's no import with the given package path inside the import list.

 :::note
 This method is very useful when generating code.
-I frequently need to know the correct alias of some import, and querying the import list is the best option
+I frequently need to know what will be the alias of some import, and querying the import list is the best option
 :::

 ### MergeImports